MidnattLantern/social_frames/readme.md

 5. Finally, pick a destination inside the Finder.

 For security reasons, type in `.DS_Store` to the `.gitignore` file.

-1. Install Django and the supporting libraries
-2. Create a new, blank Django project and app
-3. Set the project to use Cloudinary and PostgreSQL
-4. Deploy empty version to Heroku

 Using the terminal in VS Code, the following prompts was entered in the terminal:
 ------